to the Muppet Central Forum!

 Lol yeah.
 Sesamstrasse kind of reminds of how SS would be today if it hadn't changed it's entire format and listened to all those soccer moms & 'curriculum people'.

-For instance, I like what they're doing with Ernie & Bert over there. and remaking classic American segments and updating them to make it seem more ''.
+For instance, I like what they're doing with Ernie & Bert over there.
+Having them out in the real world and remaking classic American segments and updating them to make it seem more 'realistic'.
 It makes me think that's how they probably would've turned out today.

 That sums up why i think Sesamstrasse is the best out of all the co-productions.